 - 4.1 Certification Process - 4.1.1 EasyCal®: Initial Certification - 4.1.1.1 Check the unit to verify that the most current version of the software is installed in the unit.
 Check that the date and time are correctly set.
 Check to ensure that the calibration menu is password protected. - 4.1.1.2 Check the barometric pressure on the EasyCal unit and compare it against the NIST traceable barometer.
 Acceptable results are +/- 1 mBar.
 If needed, adjust the barometric pressure to match the pressure of the NIST traceable barometer to within +/- 1 mBar.
 Document in the instrument records. - 4.1.1.3 Using a dry gas cylinder of 0.080, check the delivery of the gas to a calibrated lifeloc FC20 or FC20BT unit.
 The results are acceptable if within 10% of the target value.
 This is a check of the plumbing of the EasyCal® station.
-If the check fails, troubleshooting should be employed to determine if the lifeloc unit used was properly calibrated, or if there is a leak in the plumbing with the EasyCal® unit. - 4.1.1.4 Document all of the testing results on the certification checklist. - 4.1.2 EasyCal®: Re-Certification - 4.1.2.1 The EasyCal® stations shall be checked and recertified by approved personnel from the ISP forensic services laboratory at least once per calendar year.
-Instruments expire at midnight on the last day of the year following the scheduled maintenance. - 4.1.2.2 The re-certification check may be done within the laboratory, or on site at the owner agency of the EasyCal® unit. - 4.1.2.3 The re-certification check will consist of the following: - 4.1.2.3.1 Document the Agency, Serial Number and the Location in which the re-certification is taking place (City, State).
+If the check fails, troubleshooting should be employed to determine if the lifeloc unit used was properly calibrated, or if there is a leak in the plumbing with the EasyCal® unit. - 4.1.1.4 Document all of the testing results on the certification checklist. - 4.1.1.5 If the EasyCal has a printer, pair the printer with the unit and test that the print function works.

+4.1.2 EasyCal®: Re-Certification

+The EasyCal® stations shall be checked and recertified by approved personnel from the ISP forensic services laboratory at least once per calendar year.
+Instruments expire at midnight on the last day of the year following the scheduled maintenance.

+- 4.1.2.1.1 Laboratory EasyCal units do not need to be certified on a yearly basis since they are routinely checked during the course of calibration activities. - 4.1.2.2 The re-certification check may be done within the laboratory, or on site at the owner agency of the EasyCal® unit. - 4.1.2.3 The re-certification check will consist of the following:

+- 4.1.2.3.1 Document the Agency, Serial Number and the Location in which the re-certification is taking place (city, specific building or location).
 If the location is within the ISPFS lab system, the name of the Lab/Building will suffice. - 4.1.2.3.2 List the current software version within the EasyCal, and update to the most current version if applicable.

-Document on the worksheet.

-4.1.2.3.3 Check the barometric pressure on the instrument and compare it against the NIST traceable barometer.
+Document on the worksheet. - 4.1.2.3.3 Check the barometric pressure on the instrument and compare it against the NIST traceable barometer.
 Acceptable results are +/- 1 mBar.
 If needed, adjust the barometric pressure to match the pressure of the NIST traceable barometer to within +/- 1 mBar.
 Document in the instrument records.